kgrove002/Example-of-PHP-Ability/README.md

 # Example-of-PHP-Ability
-This is a sample of my knowledge in PHP and SQL.
+This is a basic customer managing application that helps manage customer and customer orders.